Neio/ImagePDF/README.md

                                  |       ImageHead     OtherHead
                                 \ /
                      StreamEncodeProvider
 								^
 								|
                     +---------------------+------------------------(to be extended)
                     |                     |
-    ZlibEncoder(FlateEncoder)       Jpeg2000Encoder(JPXEncoder)
+    ZlibEncoder(FlateEncoder)       JpegEncoder(JPXEncoder)
-	                                        NOTE: JPXEncoder may write the data to a temporary file and then transform to JPEG2000
+	                                        NOTE: JPXEncoder may write the data to a temporary file and then transform to JPEG
 </pre>